Research

 I am studying colonization dynamics of E. lewisii along alpine glacier recession pathways (since the end of the Little Ice Age ~150 years ago) in Garibaldi Provincial Park, BC and across its entire latitudinal range in Northwestern North America (which spans the Coast, Cascade, and Rocky Mountain ranges) since the end of the Pleistocene Ice Age (~20 000 years ago) to test whether current and competing range expansion hypotheses apply to the process of primary succession across shorter, smaller elevational ranges and longer, larger latitudinal scales.

 Range wide sampling fieldwork.
-(Left) Range-wide geographic distribution of E. lewisii from iNaturalist.
+(Left) Range-wide geographic distribution of E. lewisii (white overlay represents the last glacial maxima of the Cordilleran ice sheet ~20 000 years ago).
 (Middle-left) Flowering and fruiting E. lewisii at Mount Hood, OR.
 (Middle-right) Erythranthe lewisii habitat at Mount Stearn, AB.
 (Right) Searching for E. lewisii along the Jarbidge River, Jarbidge, NV.

 Genetic consequences of range expansion